cathyzoller/ticket_to_fly/PITCHME.md

 ## Phoenix as an API

-### Receive Image Data from a Client Application
+### Receives Image Data from a Client Application

+---

 * Send binary data
-  * Arc supports binary data
 * Send FormData

-Note: often no need to use binary data (rails... used binary data)
+Note: often no need to use binary data (rails... used binary data) but Arc supports it

 ---